After you have accessed your data on Google Sheets, you will have to transform it based on two main factors,

-- The limitations of the database that you will load the data into
+- The limitations of the database where the data is loaded

-- The type of analysis that you want to perform
+- The type of analysis that you plan to perform

 Each system has specific limitations on the data types and data structures that it supports.
-If, for example, you want to push the data into Google BigQuery, then you can send nested data in a JSON format directly.
-However, you must keep in mind that the data you get from Google Sheets is in the form of a tabular report, just like a CSV.
+If you want to push data into Google BigQuery, you can send nested data like JSON directly, but keep in mind that the data you get from Google Sheets are in the form of a tabular report just like a CSV.

-Of course, when dealing with tabular data stores like Microsoft SQL Server, this is not an option.
-Instead, you will have to flatten out your data before loading it into your database.
+When dealing with tabular data stores, like Microsoft SQL Server, this is not an option.
+You can consider flattening out your data - similar to the case in JSON - before loading it into the database.

 Also, you have to choose the right data types.
 Again, depending on the system you will send the data to and the data types that the API exposes to you, you will have to make the right choices.
 These choices are essential because they can limit the expressivity of your queries and limit your analysts on what they can do directly out of the database.
 Google Sheets has a minimal set of available data types, which means that your work to do these mappings is much easier and straightforward but equally important with any other data source case.